September 15 – October 15

 This website is sponsored jointly by the Library of Congress, the National Endowment for the Humanities, the National Gallery of Art, the National Park Service, the Smithsonian Institution, the United States Holocaust Memorial Museum, and the U.S. National Archives and Records Administration.

-From the U.S. Census Bureau, this “Facts For Features” provides a wealth of statistical data on the Hispanic American population.
+From the U.S. Census Bureau, this “Fun Facts” page features a wealth of statistical data on the Hispanic American population.

 - Hispanic Heritage Month